Banksy-said-hi/Advanced-React/README.md

 ## 🔄 React.Children.map( )
 In React, the React.Children.map() method is a utility provided to safely and efficiently iterate over the children prop.
 It allows you to traverse the children of a component, apply transformations, and return a new set of modified children.
 This is particularly useful when dealing with dynamic or unknown children in a component.
+**In React, props are immutable.
+You’re not allowed to directly modify child.props because it mutates the original child element, which goes against React’s principle of immutability.**
 ```
 React.Children.map(children, function(child[, index]) { ... });
 // children: The children prop you want to iterate over.